Sirlarry5/Coffee_Sales_Project/README.md

    - Price per 100kg
    - Profit

+## Project Tasks
+1. **Total Sales Over Time:**
+   - Created a pivot table with Order Date in rows and Sales in values.
+   - Used a line chart to visualize total sales over time.

+2. **Top 4 Cities with Highest Sales:**
+   - Created a pivot table with City in rows and Sales in values.
+   - Used a bar chart to visualize the top 4 cities with the highest sales.

+3. **Country with the Highest Sales:**
+   - Created a pivot table with Country in rows and Sales in values.
+   - Used a bar chart to visualize sales by country.

+4. **Top 5 Customers Who Purchase Coffee:**
+   - Created a pivot table with Customer Name in rows and Sales in values.
+   - Used a bar chart to visualize the top 5 customers.

+5. **Top 5 Coffee Type Sales in Different Countries:**
+   - Created a pivot table with Coffee Type in rows, Country in columns, and Sales in values.
+   - Used a bar chart to visualize coffee type sales by country.

 ## Data Cleaning Process
-To effectively analyze the data, new columns was created in the Order table, derived from the Customer and Product tables:
+To effectively analyze the data, new columns were created in the Order table, derived from the Customer and Product tables:

 - **New Columns in the Order Table:**
   - Customer Name
   - Email
   - Country
   - Coffee Type
   - Roast Type
   - Size
   - Unit Price
   - Sales
   - Coffee Type Name
   - Roast Type Name
   - Loyalty Card

 ## Data Gathering
-To populate these new columns, formulas such as XLOOKUP and INDEX was used.
+To populate these new columns, formulas such as XLOOKUP and INDEX were used.

 - **Populating Customer Data:**
   - **Customer Name:**